collective/collective.spaces/README.rst

   (or both).
 Intertwining mechanisms like local authentication, LDAP, or Shibboleth, can easily mean that users can self-manage collaboration with local and external users.
+* *Navigation*: if users are expected to be creating many Spaces, then the Plone portal tabs will quickly consume lots of space.
+To combat this, simply either turn off the ``Automatically generate tabs`` option in the ``Navigation settings`` control panel, or else de-select the ``Space`` content type from the ``Displayed content types`` option.
+If using this latter strategy, then consider how users will actually access their Space - hiding from navigation entirely likely means users need directly access their URL.

 Collaboration
 =============